dsadinoff/brith/README.md

 # BROTH
-Braille Representation Of Taamei Hamikra
+Braille Representation Of Taamei Hamikra:

 A project to encode cantillation marks in Hebrew Braille

 The ideas here are EXPERIMENTAL and not to be taken as any kind of standard.
 They may change at any time.